danforthcenter/plantcv/docs/updating.md

 to pull updates from GitHub.
 Or on the command line update using `git pull`.

-If you are not sure that you have cloned the `danforthcenter/plantcv` repository and are on the `master` branch, here is how you can tell:
+If you are not sure that you have cloned the `danforthcenter/plantcv` repository and are on the `main` branch, here is how you can tell:

 If you installed PlantCV using the "editable" mode `pip install -e .` then your installation should be updated automatically.
 Alternatively, you can run `python setup.py install` to reinstall the package from the cloned repository.